mattespineli/slate/source/includes/_reference.md

 ## Change History

+#### 1.21
+- Added support for order details.
+See `orderItems` field in API document for more information.
+- Added security tests involving `orderItems` data.

 #### 1.20
 - Added support for custom fields.
 See `memo` field in API document for more information.
 - Added IDM Business Risk security tests